Boxing career of Manny Pacquiao: Pacquiao vs. Ugás

-Retirement
+Second retirement

 On September 19, 2021, Pacquiao announced that he would be running for President of the Philippines in the 2022 Philippine presidential election, after being nominated by a faction of the ruling party PDP-Laban.
 The following day, he indicated his retirement from boxing, telling Toni Gonzaga in an interview: "My boxing career is already over.
 It's done because I've been in boxing for a long time and my family says that it is enough."

 On September 29, 2021, Pacquiao officially announced his retirement from boxing in a post on social media.

-Comeback
+Second comeback

 Pacquiao vs. Barrios

 President Ferdinand R. Marcos Jr. received boxing legend and Hall of Famer Manny Pacquiao in a courtesy call in Malacañan Palace in 2025.

 In May 2025, it was announced that Pacquiao would end his nearly four-year retirement with a return bout against Mario Barrios for the WBC welterweight championship on July 19 in Las Vegas.

-On July 19, 2025, the bout between Pacquiao and Barrios ended in a majority draw after 12 competitive rounds.
+On July 19, 2025, the bout ended in a majority draw after 12 competitive rounds.
 One judge scored the contest 115–113 for Barrios, while the other two judges scored it 114–114, allowing Barrios to retain the WBC welterweight title.

+Pacquiao vs. Mayweather II

+On February 23, he announced that he would fight in a rematch with Floyd Mayweather Jr. on September 26, 2026.
+However, this planned rematch with Mayweather would be delayed until at least 2027 after Mayweather was sued for breach of contract obligations.